department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/use-cases/benefit-applications-and-forms-use-cases/README.md

 # My VA: Benefit Applications and Forms Use Cases

-**Last updated:** November 8, 2024 - updated to reflect updates with form status tracking
+**Last updated:** November 13, 2024 - updated links

 There are two different types of content that can be shown in the Benefit application and forms section of My VA:
 - __Drafts__
 - __Submitted applications and forms (that are supported)__

+In addition, the section may have neither drafts nor forms.

 ## Overview of Drafts: